Special Forms

 The stream

-expression must be expanded enough to determine whether it produces more than one value, but implementations are not required to fully expand the expression.
+argument must be expanded enough to determine whether it produces more than one value, but implementations are not required to fully expand the expression.

 for